greggman/HappyFunTimes/docs/network.md

 should be a place that lets you assign a specfiic IP address to a specific MAC address.
 On TL-WR702N that's under Advanced Settings->DHCP->Address Reservations

-I looked up the MAC address for my machine (the relayserver) and assigned it directly to `192.168.2.9`.
+I looked up the MAC address for my machine (the machine running HappyFunTimes) and assigned it directly to `192.168.2.9`.

 <div style="text-align: center;"><a href="images/router-address-reservation.png"><img width="342" height="184" src="images/router-address-reservation.png"></a></div>

 I then went to the main DHCP settings at Advanced Settings->DHCP->DHCP Settings and configured it to give out IP addresses from to `192.168.2.10` to `192.168.2.250`.
-Finally I set the DNS there to the same address I used for the relayserver (`192.168.2.9`)
+Finally I set the DNS there to the same address I used for the HappyFunTimes machine.
+(`192.168.2.9`)

 <div style="text-align: center;"><a href="images/router-dhcp-settings.png"><img width="343" height="224" src="images/router-dhcp-settings.png"></a></div>